 Enhanced discovery capabilities, including improved support HANA multi-tenant architecture, HANA scale out cluster discovery, discovery of clsluters using diskless SBD and maintenance awareness.

-Summary of available software updates for each registered hosts via integration with SUSE manager.
+Information about available patches and upgradable packages for each registered hosts via integration with SUSE Multi-Linux Manager.

 Rotating API key.